qcubed/qcubed/install/project/includes/codegen/templates/_README.txt

 	* class_gen - templates and subtemplates for the Data Class Gen file
 	* class_subclass - templates and subtemplates for the Data Class customizable subclass
 	* drafts - templates and subtemplates for all things with regards to draft forms/panels
-	* meta_control - templates and subtemplates for the ModelConnector
+	* model_connector - templates and subtemplates for the ModelConnector
-	* meta_datagrid - templates and subtemplates for the metadatagrid
+	* datagrid_connector - templates and subtemplates for the datagrid connector

 And [FILE] is the filename of the  template or subtemplate, itself.
 Note that any file with a "_" prefix is considered a template and will